jquery/learn.jquery.com/page/javascript-101/scope.md

 })();
 ```

 Wrapping everything in a function which is then immediately invoked means all the variables within that function are bound to the _local scope_.
 At the very end you can then expose all your methods by binding the `jQuery` object to the `window`, the _global object_.
+To read more about Immediatly-Onvoked Functions, check out Ben Alman's [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) article.

 Because local scope works through functions, any functions defined within another have access to variables defined in the outer function: